FH-Campus-Wien-WEB/web24-exercise-1/README.md

 1. **h1**
     1. A `font-size`: either **bold** or a weight between 100 to 400
     1. A short-hand `margin` consisting of two values
-        * the first  value specifies the top and bottom margins and must be between 4 and 16
+        * the first  value specifies the top and bottom margins and must be between 4 and 16 pixels
-        * the second value specifies the left and right margin and must be between 0 and 8
+        * the second value specifies the left and right margin and must be between 0 and 8 pixels
 1. **article**
     1. A `background-color` of your liking
     1. A `border-radius` between 2 and 32 pixels